 This year the Slovenian cinematography will be presented for the third time in the International Village in the South East European Pavilion together with film institutions and filmmakers from Bulgaria, Bosnia and Herzegovina, Montenegro, Cyprus, Croatia, Macedonia, Serbia and Slovenia.

-The Slovenian part of the new pavilion will be the meeting point for all Slovenian filmmakers, seeking partners for their projects in development.
-In the pavilion, individuals can organise meetings with international film professionals and present their activities.
+The Slovenian part of the new pavilion will once again be the meeting point for all Slovenian filmmakers, coming to Cannes to present their already completed projects, seeking partners for their projects in development, and establishing all kinds of business contacts in the field of film.

 At this largest global film market the Slovenian Film Centre is showing two world premieres: Shanghai Gypsy, the second feature by the director Marko Naberšnik, produced by Arsmedia; and Feed Me With Your Words, the first feature by the director Martin Turk, produced by Bela Film.

 The following Slovenian co productions which premiered at the Berlinale will also be shown at the market: A Night Too Young by the Slovenian director Olmo Omerzu (a Czech-Slovenian co production); and The Woman Who Brushed off Her Tears by the director Teona Mitevska (Macedonian-Slovenian-German co production).
 The Croatian-Slovenian film Night Boats by the director Igor Mirković, co starring the legendary Slovenian actor Radko Polič, will also be screened.